 We marvelled at the window for a while then set out to swim in the blue hole which is right next to it.
 I would highly recommend a diving tour into this hole and nearby waters, which can be found in Dwejra.

 On recommendation from a few locals we went to dine at the Boathouse in Xlendi Bay.
-Xlendi, in my opinion is the most picturesque part of Gozo, with the bay being embraced by majestic Limestone Cliffs.
+Xlendi, in my opinion is the most picturesque part of Gozo as the bay is embraced by majestic Limestone Cliffs.
 The boathouse restaurant, along with all the other restaurants on the bay offer an incredible view whilst dining.

 The sun was setting as soon as we were due to hand the boat back.
-However, due to my obsession with sunsets we still sat on the bay to appreciate it in all its glory.
+However, because of my obsession with sunsets we still sat on the bay to appreciate it in all its glory.

 We visited the walled city of Citadella for the evening.
 This is the old Capital City of Gozo, Rabat being the current one.
 The city had been undergoing restoration for the past few months and we were lucky enough to visit on the day of the inauguration.
 The opening was a huge event.
 Traditional food was on display along with a variety of local liquors.
 Folk dancers entertained all types of audiences around the walled city.
 An array of kids’ activities such as archery and actors giving historical monologues helped the city come to life.
 The highlight of the night was a show of dancers suspended onto the walls of the city.
 The Citadella also hosts old prison rooms which were open for free viewing on the night.
 They were eerie to say the least but really helped to set the tone of how life was in the city back then.